24 March 2026

 Most investors want to time the market in the hope that they can buy low and sell high to maximise investment returns.
-However, in reality, nobody can predict the best time to invest.
-While history can’t tell you when these periods will occur, it does show that financial markets eventually recover from even the most turbulent times.
-The ability to ride out short-term fluctuations and stay invested for the longer term tends to bring positive returns over time.
+However, in reality, predicting the best time to invest is very difficult.
+And while history can’t tell you when volatile periods or movements will occur, it does show that financial markets eventually recover from even the most turbulent times.

 We’re not trying to sell you any products or services, we’re just sharing information.
 This information isn’t tailored for you.
 It’s important you consider a range of factors when making investment decisions, and if you need help, speak to a financial adviser.